How to harvest:

 After a season of caring for your plant, it's time for the benefits of your labor!

-- When the leaves have been killed by frost (late fall in warmer zones) loosen the soil around the horseradish with a pitchfork then lift out the root.
+- When the leaves have been killed by frost (or very late fall in warmer zones) loosen the soil around the horseradish with a pitchfork then lift out the root.

 - Shake off any remaining dirt.
 Wash and dry the root.